madphysicist/imprint/doc/introduction.rst

 tables and text elements within a given document.
 And of course the number of reports being generated made it difficult to keep track of versions and templates.
 For one thing, it was easy to forget to update one of the figures or tables but not the other.
-For another any typos that were found and corrected in the static text of the document would not always find their back to all the existing versions, and therefore possibly not into future ones either.
+For another, any typos that were found and corrected in the static text of the document would not always find their back to all the existing versions, and therefore possibly not into future ones either.

 The reports were being used for two purposes.
 The long-term purpose would be to archive the detector data, so that all the test data would be available for in-flight debugging teams.
-In the short-term the reports were used to communicate test results to the the customer, The European Space Agency (ESA).
+In the short-term, the reports were used to communicate test results to the the customer, The European Space Agency (ESA).
-With this set of goals, having minor but persistent errors in the documents was deemed unacceptable, as was the amount of time being spent by qualified analysts in editing Word documents.
+With this set of goals, having minor but persistent errors in the documents was deemed unacceptable, as was the amount of time being spent by qualified analysts in editing Microsoft Word documents.

 A program called RepGen was created to solve most of the issues encountered with the generation of such reports.
 Its primary requirements were to be robust,